MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Introduction

 Recent advances in Natural Language Processing (NLP) make textual data a potent candidate for designing weakly-supervised tasks to train computer vision models.
-Multiview contrastive learning~\cite{CL2019} has been investigated to take advantage of jointly training an image and text encoder in~\cite{ConVIRT2020, CLIP2021, ALIGN2021, Muller2022}.
+Multiview contrastive learning~\cite{CL2019} has been investigated to take advantage of jointly training an image and text encoder~\cite{ConVIRT2020, CLIP2021, ALIGN2021, Muller2022}.
 For natural images, \citet{CLIP2021} produced robust representations using 400 million (image, text) pairs, reporting competitive results on several downstream tasks on unseen datasets compared to fully supervised baselines. \citet{ConVIRT2020} used chest X-rays and pathology descriptions from radiology experts' diagnoses. \citet{Muller2022} extended this joint image-text representation learning for localized tasks like semantic segmentation or object detection.
-All these studies consider 2D images, and the medical ones used the MIMIC-CXR database, the largest dataset containing paired medical images and radiology reports.
-However, such data curation is arduous, being highly time-consuming for medical experts, while such reports contain mainly information about the corresponding medical imaging exam, and they do not focus on other comorbidities.
+All these studies consider 2D images and the medical ones used the MIMIC-CXR database, the largest dataset containing paired medical images and radiology reports.
+However, such data curation is arduous and highly time-consuming for medical experts.
+Moreover, such reports mainly contain information about the corresponding imaging exam and do not focus on other comorbidities.

 Therefore, we propose to go one more step forward by generating representations using paired imaging and clinicobiological attributes in a relevant clinical setup with limited data.
 We explore recent NLP advances in Large Language Models (LLMs).
 In particular, ChatGPT \cite{ChapGPT2022}, a 175B parameters model, offers a powerful tool to produce textual data.
-Specifically, textual data allow advantages as opposed to tabular data for medical applications: (1) Contextual information: Textual data contains rich contextual information helping to better understand the underlying patterns in the data; (2) Better representation: text can provide a more expressive representation of the information contained in the data, leading to improved performances as our model better capture the complexities of the clinicobiological data.
+Specifically, textual data allow advantages as opposed to tabular data for medical applications: (1) Contextual information: Textual data contains rich contextual information, helping to understand the underlying patterns in the data better; (2) Better representation: text can provide a more expressive representation of the information contained in the data, leading to improved performances as our model better capture the complexities of the clinicobiological data.
 (3) Transferability and Interpretability: text is often more transferable across domains than tabular data.
 Moreover, text is more interpretable by humans, which is valuable for validating and understanding the decisions made by the proposed method.